rimuadmin/TeensyMaestro-Hardware/README.md

 4. Solder the 4 pin header to the left side of the display.
 5. The pin headers on each side should now be the same height.

-The SD Card holder has been removed and the 4 pin header soldered:
+In this picture, the SD Card holder has been removed and the 4 pin header soldered to the left side of the display PCB:

 ![Remove SD Card holder from Display](images/tft_sd_card_removal.jpg "Remove SD Card holder")